galaxyproject/training-material/topics/climate/tutorials/fates/tutorial.md

 {:.no_toc}

-The practical aims at familiarzing you with running CLM-FATES in Galaxy and analyzing the model results.
+The practical aims at familiarizing you with running CLM-FATES in Galaxy and analyzing the model results.
 It will also teach you on how to create Galaxy workflow for your CLM-FATES simulations to make your research fully reproducible.

 > ### Agenda